According to most data privacy laws, personal information is any information that can be used to identify a person.

 CalOPPA Definition of Personal Information

-The California Online Privacy Protection Act (CalOPPA) was an early California law protecting private data.
-This is where the old term PII, Personally Identifiable Information, was used.
+The California Online Privacy Protection Act (CalOPPA) was an early California law protecting private data and is where the outdated term PII was originally used.

-CalOPPA listed the specific data considered personal information under it:
+CalOPPA listed the following specific data as personal information:

 - First and last name